MicrosoftDocs/well-architected/well-architected/saas/networking.md

 ## Deploy to environments owned by customers

 Your business model might require you to host the application or its components within a customer’s Azure environment.
 The customer manages their own Azure subscription, and directly pays the cost of resources required to run the application.
-As the solution provider, you're responsibile for managing the solution, such as the initial deployment, applying configuration, and deploying updates to the application.
+As the solution provider, you're responsible for managing the solution, such as the initial deployment, applying configuration, and deploying updates to the application.

 In such situations, customers often bring their own network and deploy your application into a network space they define.
 Azure Managed Applications offer capabilities to facilitate this process.
 For more information, see [Use existing virtual network with Azure Managed Applications](/azure/azure-resource-manager/managed-applications/existing-vnet-integration).